pha3z/CompositeKeyDictionaryTest/README.md

 ## Conclusion:
 On my machine, the true Composite-Key Dictionary outperformed the Nested Dictionary... especially in some cases of ADD.

 These tests were built fairly quickly just as a proof of concept.
 I was really only interested in proving that a ValueTuple CompositeKey dictionary would perform as fast or better than a nested dictionary.
 The tests prove that this is the case.
-You can count on a standard composite key dictionary in most cases.
+You can count on a ValueTuple dictionary in most cases.

 There is one situation where a Nested Dictionary would work better:
 If your program needs to look up a particular subdictionary and then do successive lookups exclusively on that one subdictionary.